mojadev/customelement-store-binding/README.md

 - Test-friendly without forcing an approach to the user
 - Scopes: No direct binding to the store and support for multiple stores (if you want that)
 - Minimal footprint and dependencies
+- Support for vanilla web-components, lit-element and stencil (more coming)

 ## tl;dr